wkolowski/Type-Theory-Wishlist/README.md

 | z
 | s of (pred : CoNat)

-len : CoList -> CoNat
+len : (l : CoList) -> CoNat
 | Nil  => z
-| Cons _ t => s (len t)
+| Cons => s (len l.tl)
 ```

 Papers:
 - None.

 **Status: non-unique field names for coinductives are analogous to non-unique constructor names for inductives.
 Coinductive namespacing is analogous to inductive namespacing, which is implemented in Lean.
 The `is` syntax shouldn't pose problems, as it can be desugared to pattern matching, which is then desugared to copattern matching on negative coinductive types.
+Copattern syntax for constructor arguments and the syntax sugar for single-argument constructors should work fine provided they work for inductive types.
 Bundled parameter syntax is very speculative.**

-TODO:
-- Revisit this at some point in the future.

 ### Nested Coinductive Types <a id="nested-coinductive-types"></a> [↩](#toc)